-Montmartre walking tour route
+Montmartre Paris walking tour route

 Next take a left up Rue d’Orchampt to the Moulin de la Galette.
 Montmartre’s 17th-century windmills originally ground grains to make bread.
 But later they were turned into cafés and dance halls where you could socialise with a glass of wine and bread from the mill.
 The parties at the Moulin de la Galette were a favourite with local artists.
 Renoir’s painting ‘Dance at the Moulin de la Gallette’ is on show in the Musee d’Orsay and another version sold for $78 million – making it one of the world’s most expensive paintings.

-The original Moulin de la Galette is a private property now so you can’t go inside, but there’s a restaurant with the same name under another of the windmills called the Moulin Radet.
-Next walk up Rue Girardon to Place Dalida – named after an Egyptian-born singer who became a huge star in France during the 1960s.
+The original Moulin de la Galette is a private property now so you can’t go inside, but there’s a nearby restaurant with the same name under another of the windmills called the Moulin Radet.
+Next walk up Rue Girardon to Place Dalida – which is named after an Egyptian-born singer who became a huge star in France during the 1960s.

-It’s a hub for artists, and you can wander around and watch them in action painting Parisian street scenes, portraits, caricatures and silhouettes.
-Competition for a spot in the Place du Tetre is so fierce that there’s a 10-year waiting list.
-Each artist only gets a tiny space of three square feet to work in and you don’t even get it to yourself – each spot has to be shared between two different artists who use it on alternate days.
+The Place du Tetres ia hub for artists, and you can wander around and watch them in action painting Parisian street scenes, portraits, caricatures and silhouettes.
+Competition for a spot in square is so fierce that there’s a 10-year waiting list.
+Each artist only gets a tiny space of three square feet to work in and you don’t even get it to yourself – each spot has to be shared between two different artists who get to use it on alternate days.

 It’s a real mix of architectural styles which was a bit controversial at the time – some people described it like a gaudy giant wedding cake – but it’s grown on Parisians as time’s gone by.
 Inside is a huge golden mosaic of ‘Christ in Majesty’ behind the alter and a crypt which allegedly contains Christ’s heart.
 Walk down the lawn in front of Sacré-Cœur, which is packed full of sunbathers, picnickers and street performers on sunny days.

-Montmartre walking tour map
+Montmartre Paris walking tour map